backtrace-labs/bcd/README.md

 BCD_INVOKE_OUTPUT_FILE: Specifies the output file for the BCD_INVOKE_PATH program.
              BCD_RAISE: Set to 1 if you wish to invoke the default handler after bcd_fatal has completed.
-   BCD_SIGNAL_OVERRIDE: Set to 1 for BCD to ignore attempts to set conflictin
+   BCD_SIGNAL_OVERRIDE: Set to 1 for BCD to ignore attempts to set conflicting
                         signal handlers.
 ```
 # Containers